-I made the 2016 map using green for “third parties” again.
-I also found that Wikipedia had a more complete count of the votes for all three elections than the sources I originally used in 2008 and 2012.
-I decided to remake the 2008 and 2012 maps.
-All three maps now use Wikipedia as the data source, and all three maps now use red for Republicans, blue for Democrats, and green for all other votes.
+While making the 2016 map, I found that Wikipedia had a more complete count of the votes for all three elections than the sources I originally used in 2008 and 2012.
+I remade the earlier maps with this data, so all four maps now use Wikipedia as the data source, and all four maps now use red for Republicans, blue for Democrats, and green for all other votes.

 I also created a series of whole-country maps, creating a shade of purple for the entire US popular vote for each election.